zhangaz1/.hammerspoon-7/README.md

 ### DownloadsWatcher.spoon

 Monitor the ~/Downloads folder, and execute a shell script that accepts newly downloaded files as arguments.
+The script can be found in the Spoon's folder.

 #### DownloadsWatcher:stop()

 _Method_
 Stops the module.

 #### DownloadsWatcher:start()

 _Method_
 Starts the module.

 ### Globals.spoon